Ramón Ortiz: 2010–2015

 On December 18, 2012, The Toronto Blue Jays announced that Ortiz had been signed to a minor league contract with an invitation to major league spring training.
 On April 15, the Blue Jays selected his contract from the Buffalo Bisons.
 Ortiz was designated for assignment on April 23 to make room for Aaron Laffey on the roster.
 Ortiz cleared waivers, and returned to the Buffalo Bisons on April 25.
 Ortiz was brought up to the Blue Jays on May 9.
-Ortiz got his first win since 2011 in his start on May 15, 2013, against the San Francisco Giants.
-The start was also Ortiz's first start of 7 innings or more since the 2007 season.
+He got his first win since 2011 in his start on May 15, 2013, against the Giants.
+The start was also Ortiz's first start of 7 innings or more since 2007.
 Ortiz was designated for assignment by the Blue Jays on May 28.
 He cleared waivers and was assigned back to the Buffalo Bisons on May 31.

 Ortiz had his contract purchased again by the Blue Jays on June 1 when Brandon Morrow was placed on the disabled list.
 Ricky Romero was outrighted from the 40-man roster to open space for Ortiz.
 He made his third start of the season for the Blue Jays on June 2, against the San Diego Padres.
 After pitching to a 2–1 count against Chase Headley, Ortiz suffered an apparent elbow injury and became visibly emotional, leaving the field in tears.
-He was replaced in the game by Brad Lincoln and the Blue Jays ultimately won the game 7–4 in 11 innings.
-Concerns were raised about the severity of Ortiz's injury, and whether or not it would end his career.
+He was replaced in the game by Brad Lincoln and the Blue Jays won the game 7–4 in 11 innings.
+Concerns were raised about the severity of Ortiz's injury and whether it would end his career.
 Ortiz was placed on the 15-day disabled list with a right elbow strain on June 4, while the team awaited the results of an MRI.
 Ortiz's MRI revealed no tears in his ulnar collateral ligament.
 Ortiz was transferred to the 60-day disabled list on June 25.
 His season ended on the disabled list with a 1–2 record, 6.04 earned run average, and 8 strikeouts over 251/3 innings.